-It is made in cylinder shapes (or drum-shapes, if you prefer) that are about 8 inches (19 – 20 cm) tall, and 5 inches (13 cm) wide.
-Each cheese weighs about 4 pounds (1.8 kg) and requires about 26 US quarts (25 litres) of milk.
+It is made in cylinder shapes (or drum-shapes, if you prefer) that are about 19 – 20 cm (8 inches) tall, and 13 cm (5 inches) wide.
+Each cheese weighs about 1.8 kg (4 pounds) and requires about 25 litres (26 US quarts) of milk.

-The milk used is unpasteurized cow’s milk from Montbéliardes cows.
-The milk is heated to 90 F (32 C), then curdled by the addition of calf’s rennet.
+The milk used is raw milk from Montbéliardes cows.
+The milk is heated to 32 C (90 F), then curdled by the addition of calf’s rennet.
 Penicillium glaucum bacteria is added at the same time.
 The curd is cut, and stirred for about an hour with the temperature not raised any further.
 The curd is then put into moulds, but not pressed, and allowed to drain for 24 hours.
 Then the moulded cheeses are salted.
 There are some makers who instead of salting the outsides of the moulded cheeses prefer to submerse the moulded cheese in brine; still others prefer to put the salt right in the curd mixture.

 The cheese then has holes poked in it, and is aged in caves anywhere from 1 to 5 months, for an average time of 2 months.
-Some cheeses are sold onto cheese agers.
+Some cheeses are sold onto cheese agers (affineurs).

 Fat content 45 to 50%.

-Some people date Fourme d’Ambert Cheese back to the Middle Ages; more energetic souls push it back to the Druids before the arrival of the Romans.
+Some people date Fourme d’Ambert cheese back to the Middle Ages; more ambitious souls push it back to the Druids before the arrival of the Romans.

 The cheese used to be made only in the summer time in farm out buildings with straw roofs, called “Jasseries.”